Frequently Asked Questions

 The tuition fee depends on your nationality.

-For non-EU students, the tuition fee amounts to € 30,000 for the two-year master’s programme.
+For students from a country from outside the EU, EEA or Switzerland, the tuition fee amounts to € 33.600 for the two-year master’s programme.

-For students from the EU, EEA and Switzerland, there is no tuition fee for the two-year master’s programme.
+For students from a country from outside the EU, EEA or Switzerland, there is no tuition fee for the two-year master’s programme.

 The payment deadlines are: